Lululemon/tight-cli/docs/topics/reference.rst

 ``tight dynamo``
 ****************

 One of Tight's primary goals is to make it quick and easy to scaffold RESTful APIs.
-To help achieve this goal, ``tight-cli`` provides a group of commands that helps you manage, run, and test interactions with DynamoDb.
+To help achieve this goal, ``tight-cli`` provides a group of commands that helps you manage, run, and test interactions with DynamoDB.

 ==========================
 ``tight dynamo installdb``
 ==========================

-Run this command to download and expand the latest stable version of DynamoDb.
+Run this command to download and expand the latest stable version of DynamoDB.
 The downloaded tarball will be extracted to the directory ``dynamo_db``.

 ======================
 ``tight dynamo rundb``
 ======================

-This command will run the version of DynamoDb which was downloaded via ``tight dynamo installdb``.
-This command runs dynamo using a shared database file which is written top ``dynamo_db/shared-local-instance.db``.
+This command will run the version of DynamoDB which was downloaded via ``tight dynamo installdb``.
+This command runs dynamo using a shared database file which is written to ``dynamo_db/shared-local-instance.db``.

 *This file is deleted on startup if it exsits.*